anirudhmn/BookReader/README.md

 Press the Extract Text button on your laptop/ipad to start reading.
 Open the app on your phone and select the same book.
 To flip the pages on your laptop/ipad, simply swipe left or right on your phone (you can also swipe directly on the laptop/iphone if you want).

 If you want to skip to a specific page, press the current page number on your phone and enter a page number to flip to.
+You can also search for a word or phrase and then skip to that page.